 - When you shave use a moisturizing shave oil instead of shaving foam or gel.
 The oil will soothe your skin, leave your skin feeling soft, and will also moisturize your skin.
 Be careful though as oil can be slippery; try shaving while sitting down in a bathtub and after you have been soaking for a while as this will soften the hair and cause less irritation.
 If you are shaving in the shower also sit down and shave right before you step out of the shower.

 - Boost your skin’s moisture with a warm bath infused with nourishing oils.
 Doing this at least once a week will really help your skin feel nourished and supple.

 - Apply moisturizing lotion on your arms, legs, and back daily.
-You can also boost the effects of your body lotion for hours of comfort by splashing a body oil a few times to the lotion in your hands before applying it onto your skin.
-I personally pump Moisture Therapy Calming Relief Body Lotion two in a half times onto the palm of my hand then splash Skin So Soft Supreme Nourishment Triple Phase Body Oil five times to the lotion in my hand, I rub my hands together and apply it to my arms and shoulders.
+You can also boost the effects of your body lotion for hours of comfort by splashing a body oil a few times to the lotion in your hands before applying it to your skin.
+I personally pump Moisture Therapy Calming Relief Body Lotion two in a half times onto the palm of my hand then spray Skin So Soft Original Bath Oil Spray 3 to 4 times to the lotion in my hand, I rub my hands together and apply it to my arms, back and shoulders.
 I do the same for the rest of my body, this keeps my skin super soft and keeps the itchiness away till the next day.